-Eshwar Bhakti priests will perform Puja as per vedic rituals based on birth details.
+Eshwar Bhakti priests will perform your Puja as per the Vedic procedure.
 The Puja prasad, Shreyodaan, Vibhuti, Rudraksha and Yantras with daily DVD will be sent to you through courier.
-Please mention your birth details (name, date, place, time), & Sankalp (your wish) at checkout.
-This is a individual Puja (you may do puja on individual name or include your near and dear ones in the puja).
-You will be provided with the direct contact no. of the priest, to call during the Sankalpa/Puja.
-Know more about our exclusive Puja Services.
+This is an individual Puja (you may book puja only on your name or include your near/dear ones in your puja).

-Please email us at email@example.com expressing your interest in this Yagna.
+Please email us at firstname.lastname@example.org expressing your interest in this Yagya.

 Performing your puja ritual with love and utmost care is our motto.
 We perform only Individual Personalized rituals.
 No group rituals.
 Here are the key steps to help you understand the process:

 You add a ritual to your shopping cart, after reading the benefits and based on your concerns.